rrichajalota/TwitterDataCollection/README.md

 * Python Twitter Tools
 * json / simplejson

+# Other Requirements
+You'll need a twitter developer account, so that you can grab the
+* ACCESS_KEY
+* ACCESS_SECRET
+* CONSUMER_KEY
+* CONSUMER_SECRET

+to run the script.

 # How to run the file?
 ##### Type the following in the command terminal:
 $ python twitter_streaming.py > twitter_stream_1000tweets.txt